 Treating Ingrowing Toenails

-We can remove the nail spike, or, if it is too painful a local anesthetic injection may be administered.
-When Appropriate, we can perform nail surgery to remove part/all of the nail and then to treat it with a chemical to prevent regrowth.
+We can remove the nail spike, or, if it is too painful a local anaesthetic injection may be administered.
+When appropriate, we can perform nail surgery to remove part/all of the nail and then to treat it with a chemical to prevent regrowth.
 Education on avoiding ingrowing toenails in the future is also given.